fastmail/Squire/README.md

 It was designed to handle email composition for the [Fastmail](https://www.fastmail.com) web app.
 The most important consequence of this (and where Squire differs from most other modern rich text editors) is that it must handle arbitrary HTML, because it may be used to forward or quote emails from third-parties and must be able to preserve their HTML without breaking the formatting.
 This means that it can't use a more structured (but limited) internal data model (as most other modern HTML editors do) and the HTML remains the source-of-truth.
 The other consequence is excellent handling of multiple levels of blockquotes.

 Squire is designed to be integrated with your own UI framework, and so does not provide its own UI toolbar, widgets or overlays.
-Instead, you get a component you can insert in place of a `<textarea>` and manipulate programatically, allowing you to integrate seamlessly with the rest of your application and lose the bloat of having two UI toolkits loaded.
+Instead, you get a component you can insert in place of a `<textarea>` and manipulate programmatically, allowing you to integrate seamlessly with the rest of your application and lose the bloat of having two UI toolkits loaded.

 Squire supports all reasonably recent browsers.
 It no longer supports any version of IE.